 There are many traditions and ceremonies held around the country. in fact too many to mention here, but Tomkinson's book goes into great detail and is a very helpful way to decide where to spend Easter if you don't have friends or family to be with in Greece.

-George The Famous Taxi Driver.
-(Every flower in this wreath was picked on our Easter Sunday walk in the hills on the outskirts of Athens.
-They were all growing wild on the side of the road.)
-There are very few ferries running on Easter Sunday since most people are with their families.
-There may be one boat a day to and from some of the popular islands and a few boats to the Saronics.
+in the countryside surrounding Athens to roast a lamb, listen to music and dance.
+After their meal some people pick wildflowers and make wreaths or bouquets to bring back into the city with them.
+There are very few ferries running on Easter Sunday since most people are with their families including the crews.
+There may be one boat a day to and from some of the popular islands and a few boats to the Saronicos Islands.
 People who stay in Athens until Easter

 Sunday and then want to leave town to celebrate in the country have to drive.
 From Monday until Wednesday it is nearly impossible to get a flight or ferry back from the islands and the roads are full of returning Athenians.
 Athens gets busier and busier and if finally back to normal with traffic and horns blaring as people get back into the swing of city life with renewed vigor.
 Besides being the holiest time of the year Easter also means that in a few weeks it will be summer.

 Greek Easter Information

 There are several family-run hotels that invite guests to celebrate Easter with them.
 This is a great way to actually take part in Orthodox Easter instead of just being a spectator.

 On the beautiful island of Lesvos you can join the Greek-Canadian Hahathakis family who own the Hotel Aphrodite Beach in Vatera for a an island Easter celebration that will not only have you taking part in the ceremonies but also learning how to make the various Easter dishes and exploring the island.
 The Grand Finale is a lamb roast at the beach with live Greek music.
 The price: 360 Euros per person for everything!